Glossmeter: Calibration

-Each glossmeter is set up by the manufacturer to be linear throughout its measuring range by calibrating to a set of master calibration tiles traceable to BAM Federal Institute for Materials Research or similar organisations.
+Each glossmeter is set up by the manufacturer to be linear throughout its measuring range by calibrating to a set of master calibration tiles traceable to a national or international standard like ISO 2813 or Germany's Federal Institute for Materials Research and Testing (BAM).

 In order to maintain the performance and linearity of the glossmeter it is recommended to use a checking standard tile.
-This standard tile has assigned gloss unit values for each angle of measurement which are also traceable to National Standards such as BAM Federal Institute for Materials Research.
+This standard tile has assigned gloss unit values for each angle of measurement which are also traceable to a national standard such as German's BAM.
 The instrument is calibrated to this checking standard which is commonly referred to as a 'calibration tile' or 'calibration standard'.
 The interval of checking this calibration is dependent on the frequency of use and the operating conditions of the glossmeter.

 It has been seen that standard calibration tiles kept in optimum conditions can become contaminated and change by a few gloss units over a period of years.
 Standard tiles which are used in working conditions will require regular calibration or checking by the instrument manufacturer or glossmeter calibration specialist.

 A period of one year between standard tile recalibration should be regarded as a minimum period.
 If a calibration standard becomes permanently scratched or damaged at any time it will require immediate recalibration or replacement as the glossmeter may give incorrect readings.

 International standards state that it is the tile that is the calibrated and a traceable artefact not the glossmeter.
 However it is often recommended by manufacturers that the instrument also be checked to verify its operation on a frequency dependent on the operating conditions.